Florida Hospital Suspends Elective Heart Surgeries on Children After CNN Investigation

 A mistake in the operating room can have serious consequences for a patient and his or her family.
 Surgical mistakes can result in extended hospital stays, revision surgeries, readmission after going home, infection, additional procedures to correct the mistake and sometimes even death.

 On cases such as this, the experienced trial lawyers at Freidin Brown, P.A. will protect your rights and stand up to the wrongdoer on your behalf.

 If you believe that you or a family member has been the victim of this, contact our surgical mistakes legal team:

 We offer a free initial consultation for victims and survivors of medical malpractice and their family.
-Please call us at 305-371-3666 to schedule an appointment with our lawyers at our Miami, Ft.
+Please call us at 305-371-3666 to schedule an appointment with our lawyers at our Florida, Ft.
 Lauderdale or Ft.
 Myers office.